SITHFAB002 Provide Responsible Service of Alcohol (Latest Unit). Nationally Accredited Unit of Competency.

 Complete Payment - Pay after the free trial to continue

-When you reach the end of the free trial, you will need to pay for the course to continue.
-You can either use your PayPal account (if you have one!)
+Time: 2 minutes When you reach the end of the free trial, you will need to pay for the course to continue.
+You can either use your online wallet (if you have one!)
 OR opt for credit/debit cards options.
 You can even choose to pay using Direct Deposit or PayID.
 Once you have successfully made a payment, you can continue your course.

 Students have access to the course 24/7 and must complete it within the next three(3) months.
 If the student fails to complete the course in this duration, the course is deactivated, and no refunds are issued, as per our fees & refund policy.